DeltaCoders/Project-HandsPower/README.md

 opencv_video249d.lib
 opencv_videostab249d.lib
 ```
 13\.
-Repeat the steps from 7 to 11 but RightClick on Release|Win32, in the step 12 instead put these values (249 only if your opencv version is 2.4.9)
+Repeat the steps from 8 to 11 but DoubleClick on "OpenCV_R32", in the step 12 instead put these values (249 only if your opencv version is 2.4.9, otherwise the correct version)
 ```
 opencv_calib3d249.lib
 opencv_contrib249.lib